Online monotone density estimation and log-optimal calibration: Introduction

 The unconstrained case $a=0$ and $b=\infty$ was originally introduced by \citet{grenander1956theory} and is known as the Grenander density estimator in the literature; therefore, we refer to \eqref{eq:constrained_offline_grenander} as the \emph{constrained Grenander estimator}.
 Comparing an online algorithm $\hat f$ to this benchmark leads to:

 which provides a pathwise performance measure without imposing any distributional assumptions.

 For theoretical analysis, we will often restrict attention to the bounded class $\Dcal_{a,b}$.
 In practice, however, one may take $a=0$ and $b=\infty$, recovering the classical Grenander estimator.
 Ideally, a well-designed online procedure should adapt automatically to the effective range of the density, without requiring prior knowledge of such bounds.
-This perspective applies equally to all online algorithms developed in this work.
+Empirically, we indeed observe this behavior for all online procedures developed in this work.